jordanssv/bappwriter/readme.md

 4. **Transaction not found on explorer**: Pectra-Devnet-7 may not have a public explorer, or the explorer may take time to index transactions.

+5. **Token approval errors**: If token approvals fail, check:
+   - Token address is correct
+   - You have sufficient balance of the token
+   - The token contract supports the ERC20 standard

 ### Permissions

 Many functions require specific permissions:
+- `registerBApp`: May require the sender to be the owner of the BApp address
 - Administrative functions: Often restricted to the contract owner

 ## Environment Constants